 One of the most common reasons for a low water pressure is a clogged faucet aerator which can hinder the flow of the water due to the debris and deposits collected in it.
 You can fix this issue easily by cleaning the aerator.

 All you need to do is remove the aerator from the aerator body and keep all the parts on a clean cloth away from the sink.
 Then, remove the aerator housing and separate the washer, flow restrictor, mixer, etc. and clean them with the help of a toothbrush.
-You can also use a vinegar solution to remove the lime scale buildup and ensure a better cleaning.
-Once you have cleaned all the parts, reassemble the parts and fix the aerator back into the faucet. we want to recommend kitchenguyd.com for best kitchen faucet.
+You can also use a vinegar solution to remove the limescale buildup and ensure a better cleaning.
+Once you have cleaned all the parts, reassemble the parts and fix the aerator back into the faucet.
+We want to recommend kitchenguyd.com for the best kitchen faucet.

 Clean the Cartridges